 If you’re anything like me, those first sips of your morning coffee are treasured.
 Those delicious, hot, and caffeinated sips allow me to get up and start whatever the day may bring.
 While much of the population buy pre-ground coffee grains, about 20% of individuals take the extra effort to grind their own beans.
 And boy, is it worth it!

 To properly grind coffee beans, you first need a good burr coffee grinder that grinds the beans uniform in size.
-Two burrs funnel the beans between a rotating grinding wheel and a stable surface that grind them.
-The brewing device you use will determine how coarse or fine you grind the beans.
+The brewing method will determine how coarse or fine you grind the beans.
+It’s best to grind the beans right before using to preserve freshness.

 Before you go out and buy any ol’ burr coffee grinder, continue reading to ensure you get one that fits your desires.
 Plus, learn how coarse or fine your grounds need to be when using your preferred brewing method.